thebrisly/Language_Level_Detector_DataScience/README.md

 First, we could have added more variety to our data through data augmentation.
 This means creating different versions of our sentences to help the model learn from a wider range of language styles.
 We tried to do it, but without any success - so we decided to delete it.

-Another trick, that has been recommendend on the Kaggle competition page, is using advanced techniques like text embedding.
+Another trick, that has been recommendend on the Kaggle competition page, is using advanced techniques like advanced text embedding.
+We implemented a straightforward approach by tokenizing the text, but there's room for employing a more advanced technique for text embedding.
 This involves representing words in a way that helps the model understand their meanings better.
 These improvements could have bumped up our accuracy.
 We also tried a bit, but without any success (we didn't know how to implement it well).

 Also, working with a larger and more diverse set of data could have helped our model become more adaptable to different kinds of language challenges.
 Trying out different settings for our model, testing out new ideas, and using more specific language resources could have been useful too.
 There are lots of things we could explore to make our model even more accurate and powerful.